New driving routes and parking areas: Driving to and from Schiphol

 If you are coming toward Schiphol from The Hague, just take the Schiphol exit on the A4.
 Keep left for P1 Short-term Parking (up to 48 hours), or for pick-ups and drop-offs.
 For P3 Long-term Parking, P6 Valet Parking and Privium 1, please keep right and follow the signs.

 Unfortunately, you can no longer pick someone up outside Arrivals.
 That is because the short stop parking area and Arrivals route have been closed.
 However, you will still be able to park near Arrivals — simply drive along the new route to P1 Short-term Parking.
-From there, it’s a 3-6 minute walk from Departures to P1.
+It’s a 3-6 minute walk from Departures to P1.
 We kindly ask you to remain in your car in the car park and wait for any travellers you may be picking up.
 Don't enter the arrival or departure halls.
 We understand it isn’t the nicest thing to do, but it means that we can ensure that everyone who is inside Schiphol needs to actually be there.

 You can quickly drop departing travellers at the ‘Kiss & Ride’ area, right in front of Departures.
 Simply follow the road signs which read ‘Vertrek/Departures’.
 Please note that parking here is forbidden.
-If you want to spend more time together, simply park at P1 Short-term Parking.
+You can also park at P1 Short-term Parking.
 From there, it’s a 3-6 minute walk to Departures.
 We kindly ask you to remain in your car in the car park and say goodbye to each other when you are parked.
 Don't enter the arrival or departure halls.
 We understand it isn’t the nicest thing to do, but it means that we can ensure that everyone who is inside Schiphol needs to actually be there

 When you arrive at Schiphol, simply follow the signs to P1

 I am flying and want somewhere to park